How To Fix Guitar Playing Mistakes That Occur At Fast Speeds

-This video shows how to fix your guitar playing mistakes at faster speeds:
+This video shows how to fix guitar playing mistakes at faster speeds:

-This free sweep picking eGuide shows 5 more guitar practice strategies that help you play guitar fast and clean.
+This free sweep picking eGuide shows 5 more guitar practice strategies that help you fix guitar playing mistakes to play fast and clean.

-Action Steps That Fix Your Guitar Playing Mistakes At Fast Speeds:
+Action Steps That Fix Guitar Playing Mistakes At Fast Speeds:

-Select any repeating exercise (a scale sequence, an arpeggio or a short excerpt from a song) to practice.
-Follow these steps:
+Select any repeating exercise (a scale sequence, an arpeggio or a short lick) to practice.

 Step 2: Set the metronome 5-8 beats per minute below that tempo.

 Step 3: Pick one note to focus on in your exercise, as shown in the video.
 Let the other notes go by on autopilot.
-Do not worry if you make mistakes on the other notes!
+Do not worry if the other notes cause guitar playing mistakes!
 Stay focused only on the one note you should listen for (more on this below).

 Step 4: Repeat the exercise over and over until the note you are focusing on is consistently clean (9 times out of 10).
-Refine your technique with every repetition.
+Fix guitar playing mistakes easily with every repetition.

 Step 5: Rotate your focus to listen to the next note and repeat the previous step.
 At this point, you let the previous note you focused on go on autopilot.
 Focus only on the new note you should be listening for.
-Analyze your technique and make sure it is perfect.
+Analyze your technique & make it perfect.

-Tip: Occasionally practice these steps with your guitar unplugged.
-This forces you to listen more carefully and refines your 2-hand synchronization to a much higher level.
+Bonus Guitar Playing Tip: Occasionally practice these steps without distortion.
+This forces you to listen more carefully and refines your 2-hand synchronization.

-This process works equally well for arpeggios, scales, scale sequences, licks and challenging parts of songs and guitar solos.
-It also works for all guitar techniques (directional picking, sweep picking, legato, 2-hand tapping, etc.)
+This process works equally well for arpeggios, scales, scale sequences, licks and challenging parts of songs and solos.
+It also works for all techniques (directional picking, sweep picking, legato, etc.)

-What To Do If You Struggle To Focus On One Note While Practicing:
+What To Do If You Struggle To Focus On One Note During Your Guitar Playing:

 (Temporarily) Reduce The Number Of Notes Being Played

-Isolate 3-4 notes from your practice item and repeat them over and over at a fast tempo (near your top speed).
+Isolate 3-4 notes from your guitar playing item and repeat them over and over at a fast tempo (near your top speed).
 Pick one note to listen for and focus on it like a laser.
 Reducing the number of notes helps you do this more easily.

 Gradually extend the isolated excerpt (one note at a time) until you are playing the entire exercise.
 Over time you learn to hear notes just as fast as you can play them.
-This is key to playing guitar fast and clean.
+This is critical for fast and clean guitar playing.